RandomUser42069/secret-amm-limit-orders/README.md

 # TESTNET ADDRESSES

-* Secret Order Book Factory: secret13za6s8dkk84uhdev8mjjgt7y4p0ws0sdm3pj5n
+* Secret Order Book Factory: secret1ehjtfp2y58svwep2qm6zrktf4x8h280n4clxlc
+* All on pm2 processes

 TODO:
-* TODO: Admin can change the fees for an asset
+* Instance with current version off limit order amm on testnet with all scripts
+	* Order books for sETH e sOCEAN
+	* Website in prod mode
+	* Triggerer scripts for both
+* Remove the update change code id from admin???

 * TODO: Redoo some logic of the check triggerer, dont want to have a loop there with max 10 entries
 * TODO: OrderTriggererScript to verifiy multiple pairs at the same time (Nodejs backend?)
 * TODO: SECURITY CHECK